 Effective conservation plans require precise assessments of the spatial distributions and densities of the species they are trying to protect.
-With such information, policy makers, regulators, and managers can predict how a species' distribution may respond to change within their environment, including naturally occurring fluctuations and human activities.
+With such information, policy makers, regulators, and managers can predict how a species' distribution may respond to changes within their environment, including naturally occurring fluctuations and human activities.
 Species distribution modeling can provide a measure of a species' spatial density over a desired region.
-Our primary goal was to quantify sea turtle and marine mammal densities seasonally throughout the study area by developing models to examine spatial patterns and trends based on interactions with environmental conditions, in hopes of identifying species that could be exposed to future turbine construction and operation.
-By applying spatial modelling techniques to line transect boat-based survey data and high resolution digital video aerial survey footage, we produced relative density estimates of sea turtles and relative encounter rate estimates for bottlenose dolphins (as dolphin sightings may represent either an individual or a pod) across the study area by correlating species abundance to spatial and environmental covariates.
+Our primary goal was to quantify sea turtle and marine mammal densities seasonally throughout the MABS study area by developing models to examine spatial patterns and trends based on interactions with environmental conditions, in hopes of identifying species that could be exposed to future turbine construction and operation.
+By applying spatial modelling techniques to line transect boat-based survey data and high resolution digital video aerial survey footage, we produced relative density estimates of sea turtles and relative encounter rate estimates for Bottlenose Dolphins (as dolphin sightings may represent either an individual or a pod) across the MABS study area by correlating species abundance to spatial and environmental covariates.
 One of the possible advantages gained by utilizing a spatial model to estimate density is an enhancement in the estimated precision, as deviation in density can be explained by relatively few spatial covariates (Hedley et al. 1999).

 The combined effort of both surveys did not yield enough whale sightings to investigate potential density relationships with environmental covariates.
-An examination of publicly available whale data outside the study was conducted, but there were still insufficient sightings within the last ten years to allow for parameterization of a model (the 10-year temporal limit was set to avoid any variation in sighting patterns that could be caused by climate change).
-It is still important to note, however, that large whales were observed across the survey area during both surveys, including within each of the proposed WEAs.
-Of particular importance, nine North Atlantic right whales were observed during surveys.
-While these data were insufficient to identify geographic patterns, they corroborate data from previous studies indicating that the mid-Atlantic region is in the path of North Atlantic right whale annual migratory movements.
-Currently, North Atlantic right whales are among the most endangered whales in world, with an estimated 455 individuals left in the western North Atlantic (Fisheries 2015).
+An examination of publicly available whale data outside the MABS study area was conducted, but there were still insufficient sightings within the last ten years to allow for parameterization of a model (the 10-year temporal limit was set to avoid any variation in sighting patterns that could be caused by climate change).
+It is still important to note, however, that large whales were observed across the survey area during both surveys, including within each of the WEAs.
+Of particular importance, nine North Atlantic right whales were observed during the surveys of the MABS study area, of which none occurred within the Maryland study area.
+Currently, North Atlantic Right Whales are among the most endangered whales in world, with an estimated 455 individuals left in the western North Atlantic (Fisheries 2015).
 They are protected under the United States Endangered Species Act (ESA) as well as the Marine Mammal Protection Act (MMPA).
 Vessel strikes and entanglement in fishing gear account for nearly half of all North Atlantic right whale mortality since 1970 (Knowlton and Kraus 2001).
-Considering hearing is a sensory modality for these animals, it is important to understand the potential increase in underwater noise posed by construction of offshore wind energy facilities.
+Considering hearing is a sensory modality for these animals, as well as most other marine mammals, it is important to understand the potential increase in underwater noise posed by construction of offshore wind energy facilities.
 A study published in 2012 discovered that a decrease in underwater noise was associated with a decrease in baseline levels of stress-related hormones, such as glucocorticoids and cortisol, which are associated with chronic stress, and if not produced at proper levels can hinder the processes of a successful birth and even lead to adult mortality (Rolland et al. 2012).
 A recent passive acoustic study showed that North Atlantic right whales were present off the coasts of North Carolina and Georgia in all seasons, with peaks in abundance in autumn and winter, when they were not expected to be present (Hodge et al. 2015).
-We encourage further data collection in the region to better understand the distribution and the timing of presence of large whales, in particular the North Atlantic right whale, in relation to environmental covariates and the position of the WEAs.
+We encourage further data collection in the region to better understand the distribution of large whales, in particular the North Atlantic right whale, in relation to environmental covariates and the position of the WEAs.